grbhattarai/bheshajpatro/README.md

 - Sunrise/sunset calculations implemented in `noaa_sunrise.py`, based on
   public-domain NOAA / Meeus solar formulas.
-This implementation is © YOUR NAME and released under AGPL-3.0 as part of this project.
+This implementation is © Gandhi Bhattarai and released under AGPL-3.0 as part of this project.

 If you use this project or parts of it, you must comply with the AGPL-3.0 and with the Swiss Ephemeris license (AGPL or a commercial Professional License).